ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 The PUT handler is used to get the KDC to produce and return individual keying material to protect outgoing messages for the node (identified by "NODENAME") for the group identified by "GROUPNAME".
 Application profiles MAY also use this handler to rekey the whole group.
 It is up to the application profiles to specify if this handler supports renewal of individual keying material, renewal of the group keying material or both (OPT8).

 The handler expects a request with empty payload.
+In case the request has a non-empty payload, the KDC MUST respond with a 4.00 (Bad Request) error message.

 The KDC verifies that the group name of the /ace-group/GROUPNAME path is a subset of the 'scope' stored in the access token associated to this client, identified by "NODENAME".
 The KDC also verifies that the roles the client is granted in the group allow it to perform this operation on this resource (REQ7aa).
 If either verification fails, the KDC MUST respond with a 4.01 (Unauthorized) error message.

 Additionally, the handler verifies that the node is a current member of the group.
 If verification fails, the KDC MUST respond with a 4.01 (Unauthorized) error message.

+Finally, the KDC verifies that it is actually able to serve this request, i.e. to generate new individual keying material for the requesting client.
+If verification fails, the KDC MUST respond with a 5.03 (Service Unavailable) error message.

-If verification succeeds, the handler returns a 2.05 (Content) message containing newly-generated keying material for the Client, and/or, if the application profiles requires it (OPT8), starts the complete group rekeying.
+If all verifications succeed, the handler returns a 2.05 (Content) message containing newly-generated keying material for the Client, and/or, if the application profiles requires it (OPT8), starts the complete group rekeying.
 The payload of the response is formatted as a CBOR map.
 The specific format of newly-generated individual keying material for group members, or of the information to derive it, and corresponding CBOR label, MUST be specified in the application profile (REQ15) and registered in {{iana-reg}}.

 #### GET Handler {#node-get}